Ten joyful years of content creation

 ‘Friendship is born at that moment when one person says to another: “What!
 You too?
 I thought I was the only one”.’ – C.S.
 Lewis

-It wasn’t long before I wanted a website of my own, so after a little research, I decided to create a blog on Google Blogger.
+It wasn’t long before I wanted a website of my own, so after a little research, I decided to create a blog using Google Blogger.
 I used the site to share my words and photographs, celebrating the little things in life.
 Looking back, I guess my blog became a kind of online gratitude journal, enabling me to capture the small everyday moments of joy.

 Blogging opened doors

 Over 500 blog posts later and I’m still here – taking photos, writing words and hitting publish.
 I still have butterflies when I post something new, and I’ll always be grateful for having the opportunity to share my creative work online.
 After all, it wasn’t too long ago that I had to carry my art around in a portfolio!
-My blog has enabled me to have my images published, write for magazines, collaborate with brands and I’ve even received a few television offers, which I gracefully declined much to the horror of my teenage self!
+My blog has enabled me to have my images published, write for magazines, collaborate with brands and I’ve even received several television offers, which I gracefully declined much to the horror of my teenage self!

 To celebrate this milestone, I’m sharing ten things I’ve noticed from regularly showing up and sharing online.
 I’ve learnt a lot about the online world and how to run a blog and social media channels – both as a hobby and a business.
 It’s been an exciting journey and I’m looking forward to seeing where it leads to next.